jeturcotte/raw_dwarf_meat/README.md

 ## version 0.1.0

-* Added azurite and covellite (varieties of malachite)
+* Added azurite and covellite (colorful varieties/pseudomorphs of malachite)
 * Added meteorite (in two forms, 'ancient' fallen star and 'cold star' (for a more recent meteorite))
 * Added the Aegis (a larger shield)
 * Added the Dirk (narrow slender dagger)